 Program on Science, Technology and Society at HarvardHarvard Kennedy School of Government | Harvard University

-Simmet H (2018) Lighting a dark continent: Imaginaries of energy transition in Senegal.
+SIMMET H (2018) Lighting a dark continent: Imaginaries of energy transition in Senegal.
 Energy Research and Social Science.
 Vol. 40, pp. 71-81.

-Jasanoff S and Simmet H (2017) No funeral bells: Public reason in a ‘post-truth’ age.
+Jasanoff S & SIMMET H (2017) No funeral bells: Public reason in a ‘post-truth’ age.
 Social Studies of Science.
 Vol. 47(5), pp. 751-770.